Julian9B/student_projects/cpp/unit_tests_fizzbuzz/description.md

 ## 3. Result

-After compiling, we can see that the code works perfectly well:
+After compiling, we can see that the function works perfectly well:

 ![Result of testing in console](../../images/FizzbuzzResult.PNG)